Kernel-Kratos/Flywheel-store/README.md

 git clone https://github.com/Kernel-Kratos/Flywheel-store.git
 ```
 ### 2. Configure the Database
-Create a PostgresSql database named flywheel_db (or whatever you want to name it).
+Create a PostgresSQL database named flywheel_db (or whatever you want to name it).
-Open `src/main/resoruces/application.properties` and update your credentials :
+Open `src/main/resources/application.properties` and update your credentials :
 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/your_db_name
 spring.datasource.username=your_postgres_username